π JUNE 11, 2026 Β· π AWS Experience Floor28, Tel Aviv

 This talk presents the data, visualizations, and insights produced from this research.

-Niv Yungelson, Engineering Team, Accomplish Β· Hai Rozencwajg, Founding Team, Member of Technical Staff, Accomplish
+Niv Yungelson, Founding Team, Member of Technical Staff, Accomplish Β· Hai Rozencwajg, Founding Team, Member of Technical Staff, Accomplish

 Modern AI applications are no longer single prompts.
 They are pipelines of decisions: retrieval, reasoning, tool use, and execution.
 However, most systems still default to a single model across all steps, leading to unnecessary cost, latency, and failure modes.